-25 A.

-Yes.

-service over a given distance varies little from one commodity to another.
+25 A. Yes.
+The cost of rendering bulk commodity transportation service over a given distance varies little from one commodity to another.
 On a per-ton unit basis, it costs a barge company the same amount to transport a ton of grain, for example, as to transport a ton of coal.
 Rates for bulk commodity transportation service also tend to show little variation from one commodity to the next.

-highly competitive environment, In such 2 z qiven company's market share is constantly at risk and must be carefully safeguarded.
+highly competitive environment, In such 2 2 given company's market share is constantly at risk and must be carefully safeguarded.
 Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
-Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.
+Similarly, such knowledge permits the company's customers, who may be baying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.